quil-lang/magicl/README.md

 MAGICL has two main systems:

 - `MAGICL/CORE`: This is pure Lisp code with no foreign dependencies.
+This system establishes the API of the library nearly completely..

 - `MAGICL`: This is the core MAGICL with all extensions loaded.

 The system `MAGICL/CORE` requires: